DuckHunt-discord/duckhunt.me-docs/players-guide/faq.md

 You didn't [enable](https://duckhunt.me/commands/settings/enabled) the channel, did you ?
 Maybe you should read the [QuickStart guide for administrators](../bot-administration/admin-quickstart.md).

+You can also open a thread on the support channel of [our support server](https://discordapp.com/invite/2BksEkV).

 ## Can I see the source code?

 Sure you can!
 Head to [GitHub](https://github.com/DuckHunt-discord) for it!